Smart Electrical Panels 2026: The Digital Heart of Your Home

 In 2026, the electrical panel has finally gone digital.

-This guide will deconstruct the smart panel ecosystem, from local hardware physics to global grid integration.
+This guide will deconstruct the smart panel setup, from local hardware physics to global grid integration.

 1. Why Now?
 The Drivers of Decarbonization